nneibaue/cards/README.md

 ## Other Notes
 ---

-- Aces can be set globally as high or low by modifying the `ACE_HIGH` variable in constants.py
+- Aces can be set globally as high or low by modifying the `ACE_HIGH` bool in constants.py

-- Convenient human-readable names are stored in the `NAMES` variable in constants.py
+- Convenient human-readable names are stored in the `NAMES` dict in constants.py

 - Card images (as well as some deck backs) can be found in the images/ directory.
 These are not currently used, but may be helpful if creating playing-card based GUIs using this library.
 Future updates of this library will add modular PyQt5 elements for easy game creation.